zzonyo/trust-docs-test/source/index.html.md

 eg. the timestamp "2019/10/18 10:26:22" can be changed：1571365582123.It can also directly obtain the timestamp（ts) from the returned ordering interface(contract_order) to query the corresponding orders.

-Please note that created_at can't send "0"
+Please note that created_at can't be "0"

 > Response: